-A distinctive instrument in its own right, the resonator guitar (also commonly and incorrectly referred to as the ‘dobro’ or ‘steel guitar’) is synonymous with delta blues, traditional blues, bluegrass guitar and even jazz and country.
-And while the resonator clearly looks different to your standard steel string acoustic there’s even more going on ‘under the hood’ that give the guitar its unique sound.
+A distinctive instrument in its own right, the resonator guitar (also commonly referred to as the ‘dobro’ or ‘steel guitar’) is synonymous with delta blues, traditional blues, bluegrass guitar, and even jazz and country.
+And, while the resonator looks different from your standard steel-string acoustic there’s, even more, going on inside the body that gives the guitar its unique sound.

 There’s plenty of information online about resonator guitars, including their history (the Dopyera Brothers) and the brands that make them like ‘National’ and ‘Regal’.
-Rather than rehash that information, in the following article I’m going to focus on the mechanics of how they actually work to produce their unique tone.
+Rather than rehash that information, in the following article, I’m going to focus on the mechanics of how they work.

-Described by some as ‘shrill’ or ‘nasally’, and by others as ‘mellow/twangy’ the resonator is not easily defined as the tonality of the instrument is greatly influenced by the resonator cones (or cones) found inside the body.
+Described by some as ‘shrill’ or ‘nasally’, and by others, as ‘mellow/twangy’ the resonator is not easily defined as the tonality of the instrument is greatly influenced by the resonator cone (or cones) found inside the body.

-While the materials the guitar is constructed from do play a role in combination with the resonator cones e.g. timber bodied single resonator cone guitars tend to sound warmer than steel bodied resonators, all things being equal.
-The materials themselves play far less of a role than they might in a traditional steel string guitar, due to the influence on tone that the resonators provide as opposed to the sound board.
+While the materials the guitar is constructed from play a role in combination with the resonator cones e.g. timber bodied single resonator cone guitars tend to sound warmer than steel-bodied resonators, all things being equal.
+The materials themselves play far less of a role than they might in a traditional steel-string guitar, due to the influence on the tone that the resonators provide as opposed to the soundboard.

 As you can see in the image below, the internal workings of the resonator guitar (this particular configuration is a simplified version of the spider resonator cone model) compared to a standard acoustic guitar are quite different.

 Depending on the configuration of the resonator cones the sound waves are transferred directly up through the sound plate or into the body before exiting via the sound plate and sound holes found on either side of the neck.
-The sound holes tend to be either round, a mesh configuration or F-hole design depending on the particular characteristics of the guitar.
+The soundholes tend to be either round, a mesh configuration, or an F-hole design depending on the guitar.

 Why use a cone shape?

-Speaker cones, much like resonators are designed in such a way as to direct sound waves through the air, utilising an open angle.
-They tend to have good acoustic properties as there are no distinct sides running parallel to each other.
+Speaker cones, much like resonators are designed in such a way as to direct sound waves through the air, utilizing an open-angle.
+They tend to have good acoustic properties as no distinct sides are running parallel to each other.

-The depth of the cone is also important, with regard to the sound waves being transmitted most prominently and air displacement.
-In simple terms the greater the depth the lower the frequency, the less depth the higher the frequency, resulting in the mid to high ranges being emphasised.
-Resonator guitars, by virtue of being housed within a small body promote what many describe as a ‘brighter’ tone because of this.
+The depth of the cone is also important, with regard to the sound waves being transmitted most prominently and the ensuing air displacement.
+In simple terms the greater the depth the lower the frequency, the less depth the higher the frequency, resulting in the mid to high ranges being emphasized.
+Resonator guitars, by virtue of being housed within a small body, promote what many describe as a ‘brighter tone because of this.